Selena Gomez Deletes Post Showing Off Kim Kardashian’s Shapewear After Being Slammed By Taylor Swift Fans

-Kim Kardashian just released her new shapewear line called SKIMS and apparently Selena Gomez is a fan.
-On Monday, Gomez posted a photo to Instagram of herself posing in the mirror wearing a black bodysuit from Kardashians new line.
-The shapewear perfectly accentuated the singer’s curves and she insisted it was super comfortable.
+Kim Kardashian just released her new shapewear line called SKIMS and apparently, Selena Gomez is a fan.
+On Monday, Gomez posted a photo to Instagram of herself posing in the mirror, wearing a black bodysuit from Kardashian’s new line.
+The shapewear perfectly accentuated the singer’s curves and she insisted it was super-comfortable.
 Despite how innocent the post seemed, Gomez was soon slammed by hate comments from fans who thought she shouldn’t be promoting Kardashian’s products as a loyal friend of Taylor Swift’s, according to ABC News.

 Gomez doesn’t have any known trouble with the Kardashian family but her longtime best friend, Swift, certainly does.